Revised April 17, 2021.

 The park was modest, though it boasted hundreds of trees.
 Most of these were evergreen.
 A white oak could be seen here and there.
 The soft walking track hugged the park edge, weaving in and out of trunks.
-Sixteen laps came to one mile (though Rap Gilligan, the retired Sheriff, swore it took seventeen).
+Sixteen laps came to one mile (though Trim Tuckerson, the retired Sheriff, swore it took seventeen).
 Most people found this too repetitive.
 Mr. MacArthur, to the contrary, often mused that if he ever took up jogging, this would be the ideal track.
 Creaky swings and a thigh-burning metal slide waited dead-center of the park.
-Mr. MacArthur had a running estimate of how many pebbles had stolen away on the knees of toddlers, who had knelt down to play by the swings.
+Mr. MacArthur had a running estimate of how many pebbles had stolen away on the knees of toddlers, who had knelt to play by the swings.
 By his calculations, the city would need a new truckload of gravel in thirteen years.

-When SOCing had run its course, Mr. MacArthur would slip a quick hand into his coat pocket to remove a glass bottle of Irish whiskey and a book.
-The whiskey would return to the coat after a quick tip, but the book would stay open until it was read through to the back cover.
-“No loose ends,” he was fond of muttering.
+When SOing had run its course, Mr. MacArthur always found satisfaction in the afternoon B’s – bourbon and book.
+He would take from his coat a clanky bottle and a stout text.
+The bourbon would return to the pocket after a quick tip, but the book would stay open until it was read through to the back cover.
+No loose ends.
 Matters once begun needed to be completed.
 Even so, the digests were never more than a hundred and twenty pages, so the session inevitably ended within an hour.

-As he veered left from street to park, a hush seemed to fall.
-The birds dampened their twerping.
-The squirrels stood on hind-legs, one with an acorn clasped in his left hand.
-Hickories that guarded the track entrance seemed to bow in reverence – or was it fear?
-Something wasn’t quite right, but odd things were not odd in Patchwood.
-So he edified the tree in passing: “’In the day of prosperity be joyful, but in the day of adversity consider: surely God has appointed the one as well as the other.’
+Mr. MacArthur saw the thing plain enough, but kept his composure quite well, reasoning to himself that odd things are not odd in Patchwood.
+He distracted his worry with ministry and edified a tree in passing: “’In the day of prosperity be joyful, but in the day of adversity consider: surely God has appointed the one as well as the other.’
 Ecclesiastes, Mr. Hickory.
 Keep your chin up.”

 Who was that woman?